2005 North Indian Ocean cyclone season: Cyclonic Storm Fanoos

 A low-pressure area developed on December 4 in the south Andaman Sea.
 It consisted of a circulation with increasingly organized convection.
 The system moved west-southwestward through the Bay of Bengal due to a ridge to the north, organizing into a depression two days later.
 That day, the JTWC also classified it as Tropical Cyclone 06B.
 Moderate wind shear allowed the system to strengthen further, and the IMD classified it as Cyclonic Storm Fanoos early on December 7.
+(Note: The name Fanoos (Urdu: فانوس, [fɑːnuːs]) was contributed by Pakistan and refers to traditional lanterns used in the month of Ramadan in Urdu.)
 Later that day, the agency estimated peak 3 minute winds of 85 km/h.
 Two days later, the JTWC estimated peak 1 minute winds of 110 km/h as the storm bypassed northern Sri Lanka.
 Wind shear and proximity to land weakened Fanoos into a deep depression on December 10, and shortly after it made landfall on eastern Tamil Nadu near Vedaranyam.
 The IMD downgraded the storm to a remnant low-pressure area later that day, although the JTWC tracked the storm across southern India into the Arabian Sea; the agency stopped following Fanoos on December 12.

 The threat of the storm necessitated fishermen to remain at port, while 25,000 people evacuated to shelters.
 The final landfalling storm of the season, Fanoos brought heavy rainfall to Tamil Nadu, with a daily peak of 350 mm in Ramanathapuram.
 The rains heavily damaged crops across Tamil Nadu, although damage was less than expected.
 It was the fifth storm to affect southern India in six weeks.